alexandertataurov/fin-model/frontend/DESIGN_SYSTEM_PRD.md

 - meta theme-color now reads from CSS variable
 - replaced quick actions container with Card and utility classes
 - updated Register page footer color token
+- tokenized colors in `AnalyticsDashboard`, `LineChart`, and `PieChart`
+- replaced inline styles in `FileUploadDropzone` with tokens
+- applied design tokens in `WaterfallChart` and `ParameterEditor`
+- removed MUI-based `ThemeToggle` and switched to design component
+- switched App and tests to new ThemeProvider

 ### Pending
 - consolidate UI directories into one